MossDog/Game/README.md

 - Added loading player stats from csv.
 - Improved health and damage system to be more viable, could see further change.
 - Enemy cooldown times now work properly.
+- player now regenerates health over time

 ## Notes
 - There are redundant libraries in /lib/.
+- Enemies and Player access eachother differently, the Enemy objects are passed the player upon creation, but the Player only accesses enemies after being passed the Enemies arraylist in a method call.